A car crosses a seaside gorge on an arch bridge.

 Parking

 In Italy, spots marked with a blue border indicate paid parking spots, and you will usually find a meter or an automatic machine located within walking distance.
 Areas with a white line indicate free parking spots, while the yellow lines indicate residential parking spots.
-Parking spots for the disabled are indicated by the wheelchair symbol and are usually free.
+The wheelchair symbol indicates disabled parking spots and are usually free.

 Fuel